khalidrahmani/jaderp/doc/qweb.rst

     :param String template: name of the template to extend

-    Works similarly to OpenERP models: if used on its own, will alter the specified template in-place; if used in conjunction with :ref:`t-name <qweb-directive-name>` will create a new template using the old one as a base.
+    Works similarly to Jad models: if used on its own, will alter the specified template in-place; if used in conjunction with :ref:`t-name <qweb-directive-name>` will create a new template using the old one as a base.